Jubilant Palestinians mob Gaza streets

 “Jaabari won, alive and dead,” Hamas activists shouted through loudspeakers of Gaza mosques.

-Gaza’s revelers seemed less concerned with the details of the truce or whether they thought Israel would keep its part of the bargain than achieving what they saw as a symbolic victory.
+Gaza’s revellers seemed less concerned with the details of the truce or whether they thought Israel would keep its part of the bargain than achieving what they saw as a symbolic victory.

 “It doesn’t matter if they break the truce, we’re ready to fight them again tomorrow.
 But we hope they learned a lesson this time,” he said, grinning widely.